Skip to content

 First Time Setup

-Building the Vufind image
+Building the VuFind image

 Before bringing up the application stack, you need to build the custom VuFind images.
 There are helper scripts in this repository to build one for each service, such as VuFind and Solr.